College Guidance Our advising program is exceptional

 Personalized College Counseling

-Sylvia Israel, our Academic Dean, works with each student to help them find the best fit for college, and to help colleges understand our school and our students.
-Ms. Israel meets with students and parents beginning as early as 8th grade to help them understand and navigate the admissions process.
+Christine Varanelli and Sylvia Israel work with each student to help them find the best fit for college and to help colleges understand our school and our students.
+We meet with students and parents beginning as early as 8th grade to help them understand and navigate the admissions process.

 College Visits and Discussions